aiexpert-Azan/SnakeGuard-Google-AI-Hackathon/README.md

 ## 📱 Project Overview

-This is a Flutter-based mobile application developed for the AI Hackathon.
+This is a Flutter-based mobile application developed for the Google AiSeekho Hackathon.
 The purpose of this project is to demonstrate how Artificial Intelligence can be integrated into a mobile application to automate tasks, improve user experience, and provide smart responses.

 Our application focuses on simplicity, usability, and AI-driven functionality.